Email Processing in Lua

 belongs

-Function checks an IP address stored in the IpAddress table for belonging to the specified subnets (IP address ranges).
+Function checks an IP address stored in the IpAddress table for belonging to specified subnets (IP address ranges).

-Receives the only argument—a string that looks like: "<IP address>" or "<IP address>/<mask>", where <IP address>—a host address or a network address (for example, "127.0.0.1"), and <mask>—a subnetwork mask (can be specified as an IP address, for example, "255.0.0.0", or in the numerical form, for example, "8").
+Accepts a single argument—a string that looks like: "<IP address>" or "<IP address>/<mask>", where <IP address>—a host address or a network address (for example, 127.0.0.1), and <mask>—a subnetwork mask (can be specified as an IP address, for example, 255.0.0.0, or in the numerical form, for example, 8).

 Returns a Boolean value:

-true indicates that the address equals to at least one of the specified addresses or belongs at least one of the specified subnets (range of IP addresses);
+true indicates that the address matches at least one of the specified IP addresses or belongs to at least one of the specified subnets (the range of IP addresses);

 Function